Swati17293/swati/README.md

 ## Research

-The purpose of my current research is to develop methods, techniques and tools for analyzing cross-lingual news reporting bias to enhance digital journalism.
+The purpose of my current research is to develop methods, techniques and tools for analyzing cross-lingual news reporting bias.
 It is conducted under the supervision of Professor [Dunja Mladenić](https://ailab.ijs.si/dunja_mladenic/) and [Marko Grobelnik](https://ailab.ijs.si/marko_grobelnik/).

-My main research interests lie in the field of: News Bias, Digital Journalism, Deep Learning, Machine Learning.
+I am concerned primarily with research in the field of: News Bias, Digital Journalism, Deep Learning, Machine Learning.

 ## Publications